complexvariables/RationalFunctionApproximation.jl/docs/src/minimax.md

 # Minimax approximation

 The `approximate` function minimizes approximation error in a discrete least-squares sense.
-By following up with an iteratively reweighted least-squares (IRLS) approach initially due to Lawson, we can approach the classical problem of optimization in the infinity- or max-norm sense instead.
+By following up with an iteratively reweighted least-squares (IRLS) approach initially due to Lawson [LawsonContributionsTheory1961, DriscollAAARational2024](@cite), we can approach the classical problem of optimization in the infinity- or max-norm sense instead.

 For example, suppose we limit the degree of a rational interpolant of a smooth function: